tsani/coding-cat-public/pull-primes/description.md

-Write a function `pull_primes(list)`, where the list contains 4 positive integers between 0 and 169 (not included), that determines if any of the numbers are primes and adds them to the list `only_primes` that includes only the primes (make sure that the primes are in ascending order), if there are none, print `There are no prime numbers in this list` and if there are any primes, return the function `only_primes`.
+Write a function `pull_primes(list)`, where the list contains 4 positive integers between 0 and 169 (not included), that determines if any of the numbers are primes and adds them to the list `only_primes` that includes only the primes (make sure that the primes are in ascending order), if there are none, return `There are no prime numbers in this list`.
 For the sake of simplicity, assume that we only care for the prime factors 2, 3, 5, 7 and 11

 For example: